X

 The following are the simple basics:

-• In heavy soils, raise the planting area above the surrounding soil to ensure good drainage.
+• In heavy soils, raise the planting area above the surrounding soil to ensure good drainage, add in some Gypsum to improve airation and drainage in the soil.

 • Add lots of compost and work into the soil.